 In 2017-2018 we are working with a range of artists on a variety of touring and place-based commissions across the UK; we’re also working with several artists to scale-up projects via R&D and through ongoing creative mentoring and learning.

 Kosova-born Alketa Xhafa-Mripa is an artist and activist whose most recent work Refugees Welcome was commissioned by Counterpoints Arts in early 2016.
-Alketa arrived to the UK in the late ’90s, and receiving refugee status felt that she and her Kosovan community received an exemplary welcome and the opportunity of education and integration.
-Alketa aims to now dig deep into how the British public feels about welcoming refugees, past and present and post-Brexit.
+Alketa arrived to the UK in the late ’90s.
+Upon receiving refugee status she feels that her Kosovan community received an exemplary welcome and the opportunity of education and integration.
+Alketa aims to now dig deep into how the British public currently feels about welcoming refugees, past and present and post-Brexit.

-The work draws on memories and uses them as a prompt for conversations with visitors to the van.
-The mix of agitprop, site-specific happenings, installation, and live encounters engages with current shifts in attitudes to ‘welcome’.
+Alketa’s work draws on memories and uses them as a prompt for conversations with visitors to the van.
+The mix of agitprop, site-specific happenings, installation, and live encounter combine to engage with current shifts in attitudes to ‘welcome’.
 Visitors are asked to leave their thoughts in the comments book, where stories will be shared via social media and local radio.

-Refugees Welcome will be traveling to more locations throughout 2017, including Loughborough University, the Platforma Festival in Newcastle, and Milton Keynes.
+Refugees Welcome will be traveling to more locations throughout 2017, including Loughborough University and Milton Keynes.

-Alketa’s early work reflected upon family, motherhood, and women’s rights: issues that feed into her current work as a socially engaged artist who is looking to question toxic ideas threatening how we see us and Britain today.
-Alketa’s previous Kosovo-based piece entitled Thinking of You marked a shift in her practice towards activism.
-For Thinking of You, Alketa used the main football stadium in Pristina to hang 5000 dresses donated by women who survived sexual violence during the Kosovan War of Independence.
-This included dresses donated by prominent figures such as Kosovan President Jahjaga, Rita Ora, Cherie Blair, and others.
+Alketa’s early work reflects upon family, motherhood, and women’s rights.
+All issues that feed into her current work as a socially engaged artist who is looking to question the increasingly toxic ideas as to how we see the notion of us in Britain today.
+Alketa’s previous Kosovo-based piece titled Thinking of You marked a shift in her practice towards activism.
+Thinking of You, uses the main football stadium in Pristina to hang 5,000 dresses donated by women who survived sexual violence during the Kosovan War of Independence.
+Dresses donated by prominent figures such as Kosovan, President Jahjaga, Rita Ora, Cherie Blair, and others.
 The work was praised by the UNHCR and was part of the awareness raising drive leading to an amendment of the law on the status of civilian victims and veterans, which now includes those subjected to sexual violence.